rpede/-tutorial-react-docker/README.md

 Just including some source code shouldn't add much in size compared to the base image (unless your project is gigantic).

-### Install dependencies and build
+### Install dependencies

 That was a bit of a detour.
-Let's finish the build stage by installing dependencies and transpile aka build the code.
+To get back on track, we need to install dependencies before we can build.

 Replace the content of `Dockerfile` with: